Whonki/Bullet-Hell-Title/README.md

 <details>
 <summary>FEATURES</summary>
+  ANY FEATURES I HAVE ADDED TO THE GAME ALREADY.

 - BULLET HELL OF PURE SUFFERING.
 - KILL THE BIG BAD EVIL GUY!
 - (TOTALLY NOT STOLEN) MUSIC
 - TOTALLY NOT AN ABSOLUTE GIMMICK
 - Two separate health systems (One for Player, and one for boss!)
 - Shooting mechanics!
 - An actual boss you can fight! (get it that's the entire game)